ZJULearning/efanna/README.md

 	1200 -- pool size factor (larger is more accurate but slower, usually 6~10 times larger than extend factor)
 	200 -- extend factor (larger is more accurate but slower)
 	10 -- required number of returned neighbors (i.e. k of k-NN)
-	0 -- searching methods (0~2, three kinds of algrothms, different performance on k-NN graph of different k, see user manual for parameter setting of other algorithms)

 * Evaluation